helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ```

 `@Data.Provider("jdbc")` can be omitted when JDBC is the only Data code
 generator on the annotation processor path.
-Keeping it explicit makes the
-provider choice clear and prevents conflicts when another generator is added
+When more than one Data code
+generator is present, declare `@Data.Provider("jdbc")` so that only Data JDBC
-later.
-Helidon does not infer a provider from repository methods or annotations.
+generates the repository implementation.
+Helidon does not infer a provider from
+repository methods or annotations.

 ### JDBC Client Selection